They played in silent also IIby quietgiant2 | created - 27 May 2011 | updated - 2 months ago | Public

 Little known today, Carol Holloway was one of the more prolific, and athletic, of the serial queens.
 The daughter of a Massachusetts college professor, she caught the acting bug at an early age and hooked up with a theatrical stock company, which took her to New York.
 There she worked for several ...

 Actress | Who Cares

 Considered in her day to be one of the screen's great beauties, Vola Vale was born born Violet Smith in Buffalo, New York, and grew up in Rochester.
 As a youngster she appeared in amateur stage productions in Rochester, and at age 15 made her film debut under her real name (she didn't use Vola Vale...

 44. Louise Beaudet

 Louise Beaudet was born on December 5, 1859 in Lotbinere, Québec, Canada as Louise Aimee Beaudet.
-She was an actress and writer, known for Peggy of Fifth Avenue (1915), The Wheels of Justice (1915) and The Goddess (1915).
+She was an actress and writer, known for The Goddess (1915), The Wheels of Justice (1915) and On Her Wedding Night (1915).
 She died on December 31, 1947 in New York City, New York, USA.

 47. Jack Luden